mattwagl/fundbuero/README.md

 * [recompose](https://github.com/acdlite/recompose) is a React utility belt for function components and higher-order components.
 * [react-motion](https://github.com/chenglou/react-motion) is a spring that solves your animation problems.
 * [react-router-transition](https://github.com/maisano/react-router-transition) are transitions built for react-router, powered by react-motion.
+* [server-side-rendering](https://github.com/dimaip/server-side-rendering) is an interactive guide to server-side rendering with Webpack, React, React.
+* [why-did-you-update](https://github.com/garbles/why-did-you-update) puts your console on blast when React is making unnecessary updates.

 ### Stores & State Container